dkp1903/Aboutdkp1903/README.md

-# Aboutdkp1903
+## Aboutdkp1903

 This is a precis about all that I do, aspire and attempt.
-Blatant that I am, I made this so that all the potential recruiters who checkout my GitHub profile don't waste their precious time scavenging through a whole lot of repositories trying to make sense of what I want with life, so I went the extra mile of jotting it all down here, or all that I could think of.

 I am Dushyant, from DA-IICT, Gandhingar, India, a Third year student in BTech Information and Communication Technology